sam5O5/real-time-chat/README.md

 - Able to show the online users
 - Currently we can select a user in a group to personal chat with, but have to extend to make this part work fully.
 - Rapid api used (https://rapidapi.com/hub)
-- Refresh would act as to intend to enter another room
+- Refresh for now would act as to intend to enter another room

 ### `npm start`